SurabhiGoyal-Coder/-Leveraging-Data-Analytics-for-E-Commerce-The-Amazon-Orders-Case-Study-/README.md

 My goal is to help the company derive insights from the data.
 These insights will help the company take decisions w.r.t.
 Orders.
 Eventually it will help the company increase the number of orders, value of orders and hence revenue.
-Your manager asks you to perform a few operations and get answers to key questions.